ndsev/zserio/README.md

 No time to read?
 Go to the [Quick Start](#quick-start)

+In for the numbers?
+Head over to [benchmarks](benchmarks/README.md)

 ------

 The zserio serialization framework allows you to serialize data in a compact and efficient way.
 It is